markmnl/fmsg/SPECIFICATION.md

 ## Domain Name Resolution

-fmsg hosts for a domain are listed in a TXT record for that domain where the first value is: "fmsg", followed by one or more domain names.
-The domain names should be tried in the order they are, i.e. should the first one fail, then try the next.
-If no such TXT is found direct connection to the domain should be tried instead.
+fmsg hosts for a domain are listed in a `TXT` record on the subdomain `fmsghosts` for the recipient's domain name, e.g.: `fmsghosts.example.com` for `@user@example.com`.
+The `TXT` record is formatted thus:

+* ASCII encoded
+* First value is: "fmsg"
+* Followed by one or more values: A, AAAA record types or IP addresses

+If the `fmsghosts` subdomain does not exist the recipients domain name should be tried directly instead; otherwise the domain names listed should be tried in the order they appear.

-An example TXT record listing fmsg hosts for example.com:
+An example TXT record listing fmsg hosts for `fmsghosts.example.com`:
 ```
-example.com.
+fmsghosts.example.com.
 IN   TXT   "fmsg" "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
 ```

-On a personal note; use of TXT is made with a heavy heart - a better approach would have been using MX which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service (WKS) record, but deviants from this original intent have won, WKS is obsoleted and MX is now assumed for SMTP.
+Aside, using a `MX` record type which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
+Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP.